patiabhishek123/express1_CRUD_hospitalKidney_game/README.md

-# express1_CRUD_hospitalKidney_game
-Simpe crud operations sing express
+# This project uses all crud operations in a hospital managememnt system.